EstherPlomp/TNW-PhD-Newsletters/README.md

     - Short [podcast on using **Git/GitHub** (and R)](https://intertidal.agency/intertidal-podcast/2020/9/14/9-using-git-to-drive-better-science-with-dr-julie-lowndes), with nice resources to get started
     - [15 minute video on the R Package WORCS, Workflow for Open Reproducible Code in Science (WORCS)](https://www.youtube.com/watch?v=uzjpN_yFeUU)
     - ‘[R for Excel users](https://education.rstudio.com/blog/2020/02/conf20-r-excel/)’ course
+    - Read a blogpost on [Beautiful Code, Because We’re Worth It]( https://ropensci.org/blog/2024/02/22/beautiful-code/)
 - **Quarto**
     - [Quarto offers a myriad of features that are especially useful for academics](https://quarto.org/docs/blog/posts/2023-05-22-quarto-for-academics).
 - Not sure what a **Research Software Engineer** is?
 Listen to [Hello PhD podcast](https://hellophd.com/2022/03/172-research-software-engineer/) to learn more (7.40 – 40.00 for the interview with a Research Software Engineer).
 - Need help picking a **data notebook** for your next project?
 [Data Science Notebooks](https://datasciencenotebook.org/) compares the features in different data science notebook tools.
+- Check out [this intermediate level crash course]( https://embl-ebi.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=bd24ae15-26a1-40d0-a511-adc001029e3e) on **management of software projects** (for software that is beyond just an analysis script and is more a tool on itself!)
+- Check if your repositories are included in Hugging Face’s [The Stack](https://huggingface.co/spaces/bigcode/in-the-stack).

 # Reproducibility
 - Read a chapter about ‘[Reproducible Bioinformatics Research for Biologists](https://osf.io/zqbu2)’ (for anyone with more wetlab experience than programming!)